Topic(s) of Interest:

 Mitigating the impact of changing capabilities, medications, and conditions on road safety can increase the health and safety of the patients you serve while they continue to drive.
 The risk of crashes for older drivers is, in part, related to physical, visual, and/or mental changes associated with aging, medications, and/or disease.
-You as a primary care provider can be instrumental in helping individuals recognize when it might be time to stop driving due to the increased risk of injury that occurs as we age.
+You as a Medical Professional can be instrumental in helping individuals recognize when it might be time to stop driving due to the increased risk of injury that occurs as we age.
 Patients tend to hold a deep respect for clinicians’ authority and guidance.
-In fact, a recent survey indicated that older adults prefer that driver safety conversations be held with their physician or family members.
+In fact, a recent survey indicated that older adults prefer that driver safety conversations be held with their physicians or family members.
 (Hartford)

 What can you do to improve road safety for your patients?

 Use annual checkups to review older patients driving practices and capabilities.

 Discuss the impact of medical conditions and medications on driving safety.